nuuuwan/news_lk3_data/README.md

 “Met with High Commissioner for Human Rights yesterday afternoon (23), US time, at the Human Rights Council Chamber, UN Secretariat.
 Reaffirmed Sri Lanka’s engagement on human rights,” he said in a post on X (formerly Twitter).

+High Commissioner Volker Türk extended a warm welcome to President Dissanayake and engaged in bilateral discussions, according to the PMD.

+Minister of Foreign Affairs, Foreign Employment and Tourism Vijitha Herath, along with Sri Lanka’s Permanent Representative to the United Nations and former Chief Justice, President’s Counsel Jayantha Jayasuriya, were also present at the event.

 President Dissanayake, who arrived in the United States yesterday (23), is scheduled to address the 80th session of the United Nations General Assembly (UNGA) at 3:15 pm US time today (24).

-The President’s flight touched down at John F. Kennedy International Airport at approximately 8:50 a.m.
-US time yesterday.

-Upon his arrival, President Dissanayake was warmly received by Sri Lanka’s Permanent Representative to the United Nations, former Chief Justice and President’s Counsel Jayantha Jayasuriya, along with members of his delegation.

 ...